 Leslie’s book Yoga Anatomy, (co-authored with Amy Matthews), sold out its first print run of 19,000 within one month of its June 2007 release, and has been a top-selling yoga book on Amazon ever since.
 The book went into 12 printings before the newly-revised second edition of Yoga Anatomy was released on October 31, 2011, now with over 500,000 copies in print in numerous languages.

 Leslie is the founder of The Breathing Project, a non-profit educational corporation dedicated to the teaching of individualized, breath-centered yoga practice and education.
 The Breathing Project currently teaches classes and advanced training programs out of its studio in New York City.
 From October to June, Leslie can be found teaching his highly respected year-long courses in Yoga Anatomy at The Breathing Project in NYC.
 His courses are also available online to a worldwide audience at yogaanatomy.net.
-Currently there are over 4000 students from 27 countries participating in this growing online community.
+Currently there are 5000 students from 46 countries participating in this growing online community.

 Leslie has also helped to organize international yoga conferences while serving as Vice-President of Unity in Yoga, and was part of the ad-hoc committee that established national standards for yoga teacher training.
 Prior to the formation of The Yoga Alliance, Leslie was a strong voice in the ensuing national debate regarding the application of those certification standards.
 This dialogue resulted in the creation of e-Sutra, an influential e-mail list and blog that has an active worldwide membership.

 - I’m Not a Yoga Therapist Anymore originally published in the 2008 (Volume 18) issue of The International Journal of Yoga Therapy.
 Updated February 2016 on e-Sutra.